ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 #### Color Calculation

 The color displayed as a function of their input value can be determined with the following formula, where $S$ and $B$ are the saturation and brightness settings respectively.
 Figure \ref{fig:HueLightPanelColor} shows an example of the resulting colors for inputs in the range $[-1, 1]$ with saturation and brightness set to $1$.
+Inputs smaller than $-1$ result in white, while inputs greater than $1$ result in the colors for the $[0, 1]$ range being repeated.

 $$\operatorname{color}(x) = \begin{cases}
     \operatorname{HSV}(360(x \bmod{1}), S, B)          & x > 0 \\